 The lender will wish to be satisfied that the project cash flows are sufficiently strong and assured to secure repayment at the appropriate rate under the appropriate risk.
 Traditional financing may be by way of bonds or appropriate facilities from financial institutions.

-Bonds may be issued to finance project.
-This is a relatively unusual.
-Bondholders will not generally wish to accept risks in the construction phase given that the authority is unlikely to have to pay anything unless the project is completed and commissioned.
+Bonds may be issued to finance projects.
+This is relatively unusual.
+Bondholders will not generally wish to accept risks in the construction phase, given that the authority is unlikely to have to pay anything unless the project is completed and commissioned.
 The risk may be reduced by bank guarantees, standby letters of credit, completion guarantees by the project sponsors or by an insurance company.

 An insurer may guarantee repayment of the bonds.
 Its credit rating may give the bonds a higher rating than could be achieved by the project company’s covenant.

 Bond documentation is likely to be more standardised.
 Its cost in the markets is likely to be cheaper with less extensive covenants than a loan agreement.
 It allows access to a broader creditor base.
 Bond instruments are more readily traded.

 Traditionally, with bonds, an obstacle is the number of participants, including credit rating agencies, lead managers, trustees, insurers, depositories and paying agents.
 In contrast, there may be a single syndicated agent.